Evert-R/findme-eat/README.md

 - ```api-access.js```
     - Functions to access the google places api
 - ```events.js```
-    - DOM click-events and Navigation system
+    - DOM click-events and navigation system
 - ```to-screen.js```
     - Push search results and details to their respective pages
 - ```from-screen.js```